stevearrants/style/docs/numbers.md

 Spell out *percent* in most cases.
 However, you can use the percent sign (%) in these cases to help the reader scan and understand easier:

-* **Tables and in technical or scientific writing** For example: *If the progress meter sits at 60% or lower for more than 20 minutes, close the program and start again.*
+* **Tables and in technical or scientific writing** For example: *If the progress meter sits at 60% or lower for more than 20 minutes, close the program and start again*
-* **Headings and subheadings** For example: *Clearing 100% of all errors.*
+* **Headings and subheadings** For example: *Clearing 100% of all errors*
 * Interface labels. *50% saturation*
-* Captions. *Preview shows how your changes look before you save.*
+* Captions. *75% of the work is marked Done*